byu-cpe/ecen192/_labs/06_yb_introduction.md

 ### Step 4- Hardware Test

-The hardware test will make sure that nothing is wrong with your board (this really helps with debugging future labs.
+The hardware test will make sure that nothing is wrong with your board (this really helps with debugging future labs).
 If we know the board is working, then we know the problem lies in the code.
 Test the following to make sure your board and all its parts are working!

 Each feature corresponds to an led.
 The number is printed next to the led.
 In this example, we are looking at led 3.